WHAT TO BUY & WHY

 FAQs

 Almost all manufacturers will advise not cutting when the grass is wet.
 Wet grass usually doesn’t cut as well and can clog up the grass chute causing it to become blocked.
 It doesn’t leave such a nice finish.
-We advise waiting until your grass is dry or cutting a stripe to see how your mower is coping.
+We advise waiting until your grass is dry or cutting a strip to see how your mower is coping.

 Like ‘normal’ cutting we don’t advise mulching when the grass is wet.
 The grass will clump together and rather than being finely chopped back into your lawn, it will leave clumps of grass that can be unsightly.
 It will also cling to the side of your deck meaning your mower might struggle to cut.